Bessemer process: Patent

-Industrial revolution in the United States
+Industrial revolution

 Alexander Lyman Holley contributed significantly to the success of Bessemer steel in the United States.
 His A Treatise on Ordnance and Armor is an important work on contemporary weapons manufacturing and steel-making practices.
 In 1862, he visited Bessemer's Sheffield works, and became interested in licensing the process for use in the US.
 Upon returning to the US, Holley met with two iron producers from Troy, New York, John F. Winslow and John Augustus Griswold, who asked him to return to the United Kingdom and negotiate with the Bank of England on their behalf.
 Holley secured a license for Griswold and Winslow to use Bessemer's patented processes and returned to the United States in late 1863.

 The trio began setting up a mill in Troy, New York in 1865.
 The factory contained a number of Holley's innovations that greatly improved productivity over Bessemer's factory in Sheffield, and the owners gave a successful public exhibition in 1867.
 The Troy factory attracted the attention of the Pennsylvania Railroad, which wanted to use the new process to manufacture steel rail.
 It funded Holley's second mill as part of its Pennsylvania Steel subsidiary.
 Between 1866 and 1877, the partners were able to license a total of 11 Bessemer steel mills.